helm/helm/docs/design/chart_format.md

 * Name: A human-readable name of the definition.
 This may contain UTF-8 alphanumeric text, together with dash and underscore characters.
 * Description: A human-readable description of the definition, not to exceed one paragraph of text.
 No text formatting is supported.
 A description may use any printable text characters allowed by the file format.
 * Version: A SemVer 2 semantic version of the chart (template files).
-While the chart may reflect the version of the software it describes, this is not necessary.
-However, to follow semantic versioning constraints, every revision of the chart MUST increment the version in a way that indicates incremental change (e.g. simply changing the build ID is insufficient, as by definition it does not indicate incremental change over another build ID).
+Refer to the [instruction on semver.org](http://semver.org/).
 * Keywords: A list of human-readable keywords.
 A keyword may contain alphanumeric text and spaces.
 * Maintainers: A list of author objects, where an author object has two properties:
    ** Name: Author name